-Back in 2010, electrical and whitegoods retailer Clive Peeters was in trouble.
-It was believed to owe a total of about $70m to approximately 1500 secured and unsecured creditors.
+A similar situation arose in 2010 when electrical and whitegoods retailer Clive Peeters was believed to owe a total of about $70m to approximately 1500 secured and unsecured creditors.
 So what did all this mean for those customers who hadn't yet laid hands on what they'd paid for?

 When a company goes into voluntary administration it appoints an external administrator to help plan what steps need to be taken.
 If nothing can be done for the company, the administrators will try to get the best outcomes for the people or groups to whom it owes money – the creditors.